PengKuang/team_scalable_timeseries/report.md

     * Fault Tolerance: The system continues to function (for inference) effectively even if one or more nodes fail.
     * Dynamic Scaling: As datasets grow, additional nodes can be incorporated to maintain performance.

-This approach works for any type of data partitioning, constituting a type of distributed deep learning called Distributed Data Parallel (DDP).
 In our application with ECG data, we assume the data is managed by a centralized healthcare system, for instance, www.1177.se.
 The dataset contains the nation's patient records of ten years.
 It is too big for a single node or cluster at 1177 to train.
 Although vertical scaling at 1177 is possible, it can still take too long to complete the training or simply cost too much to upgrade the infrastructure.
 Therefore, the better option is that 1177 acts as a driver to distribute the training job to the hospitals that already have some available, existing infrastructure.
 Further, 1177 can easily prescribe and actualize that each hospital trains the model with its own ECG data.
 That is, the hospital can only access the ECG data originally submitted to 1177 by itself.
 This approach preserves patients' privacy.
 Meanwhile, hospitals benefit from sharing a model that is well-trained with all the data.

 We would like to train a copy of the shared model at each hospital with its own data.
 Implemented by TorchDistributor, the gradients from each node will be averaged and synchronized through interprocess communications, and then used to update the local model replica.
 This enables each worker node (hospital) to process new data to evaluate anomalies locally during the inference stage.
 It again enforces privacy preservation.